lucacaccav/Networking_2_project/README.md

 *** Results: 100% dropped (0/30 received)
 ```

-Then add a slice and activate it.
+2. Then add a slice and activate it.
 For example, add slice_one_topology_B.txt.
-When it asks, enter the id representing the slicer two from the keyboard, for example 123.
+When it asks, enter the id representing the slice two from the keyboard, for example 123.
 Slice one topology B is the following:

 ![alt text](slice_one_topology_B.png "slice_one_topology_B")

 ```bash